As an Amazon Associate I earn from qualifying purchases.

 For best results, engrave acrylic on the backside as this will give you a look-through effect from the front.
 Removing the back protective cover before engraving can also help you to get a sharper result.
 However, the top protective layer should be left on because it helps to safeguard against scratching of the surface due to handling.
-When engraving your acrylic from the backside, remember to mirror your image before sending it to the legend.
+When engraving your acrylic from the backside, remember to mirror your image before sending it to the laser.
 Also, use low power and high speeds because high power levels can distort the acrylic.

 The engraving speed for a painted acrylic surface should remain the same as the speed you would use to engrave a clear surface.
 However, you can turn up the power by approximately 10% to achieve a cleaner cut through the paint.
 It is important to exercise caution when engraving through painted acrylic surfaces because using too much power will melt the paint thereby resulting in distortions.
 Once you have finished engraving, wipe away any smoke residue with an acrylic cleaner and a soft cloth.

-CAUTION: Do not leave the legend system unattended when vector cutting acrylic because acrylic is very flammable.
+CAUTION: Do not leave the CO2 Laser system unattended when vector cutting acrylic because acrylic is very flammable.
+Please make sure that a fire extinguisher is always available if needed.

 Wood is arguably the most laser-friendly material on the market.
 You can use your laser engraver to either laser cut or laser engrave different types of wood depending on what you intend to achieve.
 The lighter-colored woods like cherry and maple are great for laser engraving because of the aesthetically appealing contrast they produce.
 So, if you are looking to create wood-engraved items for selling on Etsy or on your own website, go for the light-colored woods.
 Just make sure you have the engraver that is suited for wood.
 See my recommendation on the link below.